tananaev/adblib/README.md

 adb tcpip 5555
 ```

-Before trying to connect using the library, disconnect USB cable.
-Some problems have problems handling TCP connection when they are connected via USB.
+Disconnect USB cable before trying to connect using the library.
+Some phones have problems handling TCP connection when they are connected via USB as well.

-Some more info about Android remote debugging can be found on the official[Android developer website](https://developer.android.com/studio/command-line/adb.html#wireless).
+More info about Android remote debugging can be found on the official[Android developer website](https://developer.android.com/studio/command-line/adb.html#wireless).

-Simple library usage example:
+Sample library usage example:
 ```java
 Socket socket = new Socket("192.168.1.42", 5555); // put phone IP address here